Watts-Lab/team_comm_tools/docs/source/features_conceptual/moving_mimicry.rst

      - 0.89
    * - What's the plan for today?
      - Speaker A
-     - 0.12
+     - 0.68
    * - My name is Emily.
      - Speaker C
-     - 0.09
+     - 0.58

 Related Features
 *****************
-This toolkit incorporates a host of mimicry-related features, with others including Function Word Accommodation, Content Word Accommodation, and Moving Mimicry.
+This toolkit incorporates a host of mimicry-related features, with others including Function Word Accommodation, Content Word Accommodation, and Mimicry (BERT).
 The former two features use a more concrete bag-of-words approach to computing mimicry within two discrete categories.
-Moving Mimicry is similar in that it uses sBERT embeddings to compute similarity, but differs in that it  helps reason towards the overall flow of mimicry throughout a conversation, rather than at one instantaneous point.
+Mimicry (BERT) is similar in that it still uses sBERT embeddings to compute similarity, but differs in that it helps reason towards the mimicry at one instantaneous point in a conversation, rather than the overall flow of mimicry throughout a conversation up until a certain point.